 I suggest someone implements this as an extension first and we'll try to bring it back in 3.9.0.

-#3 Updated by Peter Russ almost 15 years ago
+#3 Updated by Peter Russ over 15 years ago

 @k-fish: this was originally added as a feature request.

 @stucki: the reason for the "inconsitency" is very simple: if you do a redesign or layout testing for an existing site, EVERY TIME you make a change in TS the COMPLETE cache is deleted AUTOMATICALLY by DEFAULT.

 That might be pretty hard for indexed-search.
 On the other hand when you click manually "Clear FE cache" you should know what you do.

 I would recommed to add the feature as it leaves everything unchanged if not activated.

 #6 Updated by Rupert Germann over 15 years ago